North Central Washington

 This web site is a resource for life, science and civilization in Okanogan County and North-Central Washington.

-These web pages were created to encourage more outdoor education and research.
-There are resources here for ecology, botany, invasive species, geology, chemistry and conservation.
-This website is also a networking tool.
+There are resources here for ecology, botany, invasive species, geology, chemistry and conservation, as well as networking tools.
 Okanogan County has an amazing natural and cultural diversity that makes it easy to learn about life sciences.
 As I gaze out my window in Twisp, the foothills of the Chelan-Sawtooth Range are visible to the west and the Okanogan Range can be seen to the east.
 The Methow and Twisp Rivers join together here on their way to the Columbia River.

 The biological diversity of Okanogan County makes this an open classroom.
 Although you can get pictures on the web and on Google Earth, you might get the mistaken impression that we are just a tourist destination or a western theme town.
 The web can't convey the smell of the sagebrush, the chirping of the crickets on the rimrock cliffs, the slap of smoke that is the first hint of a wildfire or the warm glow of a campfire.
 This is a great place for a little bit of creative enrichment.